thomasgtaylor/how.wtf/content/post/2021-05-08-sort-a-list-of-tuples-by-an-item-in-python.md

 categories:
 - programming
 date: 2021-05-08 23:00:00-04:00
-description: It's possible to sort a list of tuples by an indexed value using Python's native sort functions.
+description: It's possible to sort a list of tuples by an indexed value using Python'snative sort functions.
 tags:
 - python
 title: Sort a list of tuples by an item in Python